 Ever since his misbehavior became the stuff of rock legend—as chronicled in the documentary Dig!—Brian Jonestown Massacre’s Anton Newcombe is frequently described as one of music’s reigning bad boys.
 Coverage for his band’s music?
 Not so much, but it’s not because he’s undeserving.
 His act’s latest, Aufheben, continues Jonestown’s tradition of mind-bending psychedelic oeuvres, despite the fact that the famously hard-living songwriter has been clean for a few years.
-Before his show Friday, Aug.
-17 at Turner Hall, The A.V.
+The A.V.
 Club had a magical mystery tour of a chat with the mercurial vocalist-guitarist.

 The A.V.
 Club: Aufheben has a straightforward psychedelic feel.
 Was it a deliberate shift away from the rhythm- and groove-based songs on your Who Killed Sgt.
 Pepper? album?